A spirit of hospitality

 Students are expected to cooperate with integrity and honesty during an investigation.

-Racial prejudice is a set of attitudes or beliefs that hold particular racial or ethnic groups superior to others, often resulting in justification of discriminatory treatment or other acts of racial prejudice.
-Racial prejudice denies the humanity of others and denies the truth that all human beings are made in the image and likeness of God.
+Racism is a set of attitudes or beliefs that hold particular racial or ethnic groups superior to others, often resulting in justification of discriminatory treatment or other acts of racism.
+Racism denies the humanity of others and denies the truth that all human beings are made in the image and likeness of God.

 Goshen College creates a social and academic environment where students develop awareness of issues of race, sensitivity to minority populations and intercultural understanding.
-The campus reflects God’s world: multicultural, multiracial and multiethnic.
-We believe attitudes and actions of racial prejudice do not demonstrate the love of Christ, and violate the inclusive intention of the mission of Goshen College.
+The campus reflects God’s world: multicultural, multiracial and multi-ethnic.
+We believe racist attitudes and actions do not demonstrate the love of Christ, and violate the inclusive intention of the mission of Goshen College.

-As an institution of the Mennonite Church, Goshen College believes that racial prejudice is contrary and inconsistent with the life and teachings of Christ.
-Therefore, we will resist the pervasive racial prejudice of our society by identifying and confronting its evidence.
+As an institution of the Mennonite Church, Goshen College believes that racism is contrary and inconsistent with the life and teachings of Christ.
+Therefore, we will resist the pervasive racism of our society by identifying and confronting its evidence.

 Sexuality is an integral part of our personalities, reflecting who we are as individuals.
 To care for another person includes honoring and respecting that person as a sexual being.
 Sexuality cannot be separated from the other dimensions of our lives.
 It is our understanding that sexual intercourse is to take place within the covenant of marriage.